shawnn101/Student-Grade-Predictor/README.md

 # Student Grade Predictor

-The Student Grade Predictor utilizes randomly generated student scores to predict whether the student fails or passes.
+The Student Grade Predictor utilizes randomly generated student scores to predict whether the student fails or passes based on student Grades and Attendance.
 This project includes a sample dataset that is used to train the network; however, the project provided automatically creates a new dataset every instance run to train the data set.

 ## Information